only need to run once in the console if tidyverse not installed: install.packages('tidyverse')

 library(dplyr)

 In this activity, we build linear models to predict the life expectancy with one or more independent/explanatory variables.
 Download the Life Expectancy dataset by rightblocking on this text and save select “Download linked file as”.
-Save it in the same folder as your current R project.
+Save it in the same folder as your current R Markdown file.

 Data source.